 - a.
+Countywide Goals

+- i.
+Design of the Region

+- 1. Land Use Patterns One of Boulder County's Countywide Goals is "to promote diverse, compatible, and functional land use patterns".
+The proposed text amendments align with this goal since clear and functional regulations are an essential tool in developing diverse, compatible, and functional land use patterns.

+ii.
+Economics

-Countywide Goals - i.
-Design of the Region - Land Use Patterns One of Boulder County's Countywide Goals is "to promote diverse, compatible, and functional land use patterns".
-This goal aligns with the proposed text amendments since clear and functional regulations are an essential tool in developing diverse, compatible, and functional land use patterns. - ii.
-Economics - 1.
-Steward "Boulder County stewards its economy through sound regulations and collaboration".
-By aligning the County's marijuana related regulations with the evolving state regulations and having clear local regulations, the marijuana industry is also able to evolve and grow. - Engage "Boulder County proactively engages the public and stakeholders in fostering a vital regional economy" In this particular update, Boulder County met with stakeholders in the marijuana industry to discuss the scope of the update and to identify potential issues that could be addressed.
-The industry was also sent draft regulations for review and comment. - iii.
-Public Health - Foster Healthy Families and Communities "Boulder County values and creates environments that foster healthy families and communities".
+- 1. Steward "Boulder County stewards its economy through sound regulations and collaboration".
+By aligning the County's marijuana related regulations with the evolving state regulations and having clear local regulations, the marijuana industry can evolve and grow. - 2.
+Engage "Boulder County proactively engages the public and stakeholders in fostering a vital regional economy."
+In this particular update, Boulder County met with stakeholders in the marijuana industry to discuss the scope of the update and to identify potential issues that could be addressed.
+The industry was also sent draft regulations for review and comment.

+iii.
+Public Health

+1. Foster Healthy Families and Communities - "Boulder County values and creates environments that foster healthy families and communities".
 By developing a definition for alcohol or drug treatment facilities, the County will be able to identify the locations of these types of facilities in order to better implement and ensure compliance with the buffer between marijuana establishments and alcohol or drug treatment facilities.
 This buffer is intended to support those in recovery and thus foster healthy families and communities.

-Staff finds that the criteria for a Land Use Code text amendment have been met.
-Therefore, staff recommends that the Planning Commission recommends that the Board of County Commissioners approve docket DC-20-0001: Text Amendments to Marijuana Regulations.
+Staff and Planning Commission have found that the criteria for a Land Use Code text amendment have been met and recommend that the Board of County Commissioners approve docket DC-20-0001: Text Amendments to Marijuana Regulations.